mvhutz/rebater/docs/schema.md

 ## Metadata

-Certain information about the trasnformer itself can be specified.
+Certain information about the transformer itself can be specified.

 ### Transformer Name